 A key element of the fund will be that support will only be given to Council Tax payers who qualify for a short period of time.
 It is not intended that the fund will be a long-term solution.

-Where Council Tax payers are unable to meet their liabilities in the longer term, they will be encouraged to take actions; this may include taking debt advice or reducing their Council Tax liabilities such as by moving to smaller or less expensive premises.
+Where Council Tax payers are unable to meet their liabilities in the longer term, you will be encouraged to take actions.
+This may include taking debt advice or reducing your Council Tax liabilities.
+For example, by moving to smaller or less expensive premises.
 Priority will be given to those cases, which are identified as particularly vulnerable.

-There is no set limit to the time that a DHP can be awarded for and the council will decide what award period is appropriate.
-It may be appropriate to award a DHP for a short period to give the customer time to sort out their financial circumstances.
-Or it may be appropriate to make an indefinite award or a one off payment.
-A key element of the EHP fund will be that support will only be given to Council Tax payers who qualify for a short period of time.
-It is not intended that the fund will be a long-term solution.
+There is no set limit to the time that a DHP can be awarded for.
+The council will decide what award period is appropriate.
+It may be appropriate to award a DHP for a short period to give you time to sort out your financial circumstances.
+Or it may be appropriate to make an indefinite award or a one-off payment.

+It is important that you report changes in your circumstances.
+This is if you are getting Housing Benefit/Council Tax Reduction or Universal Credit.
+This also applies if you are getting DHP/EHP.
 The DHP/EHP will be looked at again to check if there is a change to the award.
 If the change means that the award is reduced this may result in an overpayment.
 Customers may have to pay back some or all of the overpayment.

-DHPs awarded to help with rent will be paid along with the customer’s award of Housing Benefit either to them or directly to your landlord.
+DHPs awarded to help with rent will be paid along with the your award of Housing Benefit.
+This will either be to you or directly to your landlord.